Student loans: Senior citizens face mounting debt, too - NewsBreak

 When student loan debt first comes to mind, someone like 65-year-old Myrtis Whalen Hooson might not be your first thought.

-“I had to defer our car payment a couple of times to make a student loan payment,” Hooson told NewsNation.Student loans: A look inside America’s debt crisis
+“I had to defer our car payment a couple of times to make a student loan payment,” Hooson told NewsNation.How much has student loan debt increased over time?

 About 13 years ago, her husband, who has since died, became disabled.
 Hooson’s $9-an-hour job couldn’t support the family.
 So at 54 years old, she took out loans and went back to school to become a certified medical assistant.